PythWare/Katsuki-Engine/README.md

-# Version 1.1 update
+# Version 1.1

-Version 1.1 will release soon, with it will include Attack On Titan 1 support.
-KE can currently unpack both games with the original paths (directories/filenames) intact when feasible.
+Version 1.1 has released, Attack On Titan 1 is now supported.
+KE now unpacks both Attack on Titan games.
+The unpacked files retain the original paths as well when feasible.
 That means both games will unpack with the original filenames and reconstructed paths.

+A new change for Katsuki Engine is the taildata approach, files no longer unpack with taildata (similar to my Conception Engine).
+Instead, taildata is added to a json generated during unpacking.
+Don't you fucking delete the json generated, it's used for the Mod Manager for mod applying/disabling.

 <img width="796" height="920" alt="aot1" src="https://github.com/user-attachments/assets/a6091c25-ffdd-4e75-a6c9-2ea8f861182c" />

 <img width="800" height="944" alt="aot2" src="https://github.com/user-attachments/assets/334f63e6-879c-4b05-ae3e-8404fee9053f" />

-# Version 1.0

-Katsuki Engine 1.0 has released.
-It has a new GUI, a different theme for the Mod Manager, and new subcontainer logic.
-My work on Aldnoah Engine has taught me a lot about Omega Force's signatureless subcontainers, so the new KE has major improvements for subcontainer handling so it matches my Aldnoah Engine.

-KE 1.0 also unpacks files with proper filenames and reconstruct paths when feasible.

 # Katsuki Engine